I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post marked with a * sign.

 You probably also want to carry a water filtration system with you when you plan on what to pack in your backpack for a longer hiking trip.
 In the past, I had a look at water filtration systems that looked more durable but were heavy and took a lot of space in my backpack.
 However, new solutions have appeared on the market for outdoor enthusiasts who prefer to travel light.

 Sawyer Mini vs. LifeStraw Personal

-The Lifestraw Personal Water Filter is a solution which does not need to be assembled like the LifeStraw water filter.
+The Lifestraw Personal Water Filter* is a solution that does not need to be assembled like the LifeStraw water filter.
 It works (as you might have guessed) like a straw.

-However, there are certain disadvantages with the LifeStraw comparted to the Sawyer.
+However, there are certain disadvantages with the LifeStraw compared to the Sawyer Mini*.
 First of all, it’s not a solution to filter water in a bottle.
-So if you are planning to hike in a really dry area where you won’t find any rivers etc. you might have the wrong water filter with you.
+So if you are planning to hike in a dry area where you won’t find any rivers etc. you might have the wrong water filter with you.

 When would I pick the LifeStraw filter?